DiPA: Probabilistic Multi-Modal Interactive Prediction for Autonomous Driving: Introduction

+A limitation of this sample-based encoding is that it does not represent the full distribution of expected future positions, and as such many variations are under-represented (Fig.~\ref{fig_conflict_modes}).
+A further limitation is that probabilities of predicted modes are not considered.
+When training a model based on closest-mode evaluations, additional predicted modes (other than the closest) do not affect scoring, which allows the predictor to predict behaviour modes that are unlikely to occur.
+Each predicted mode has equal weight, which results in over representation of unlikely predictions (Fig.~\ref{fig_conflict_evaluations}).

+These limitations can be addressed using a Gaussian Mixture Model (GMM), which represents the full predicted distribution, along with probability estimates of each mode.
+This is preferred over increasing the number of samples, as GMMs provide a compact encoding of the distribution and a practical means of evaluating the probability distribution.
+Previous methods~\cite{mercat2020multi, tang2019multiple} have used GMMs on the NGSIM dataset, which are evaluated using negative-log-likelihood (NLL) evaluations.
+Further methods have used mode probability estimates~\cite{deo2018convolutional, antonello2022flash} which are evaluated using predicted-mode RMS (predRMS) evaluations (see Section~\ref{app:eval_details}).

-Probabilistic evaluations and closest-mode evaluations can be viewed as analogous to precision and recall in binary classification (see Appendix), and provide complimentary evaluations that are more informative than either one alone.
-We argue that an effective predictor for interactive scenarios should be evaluated using both closest-mode and probabilistic measures.
-This is a challenging task as different evaluation measures produce different prediction strategies.
-Closest-mode evaluations (eg minADE/FDE/MR) favour diverse predictions, while probabilistic evaluations (predRMS, NLL) favour conservative predictions close to the mean of expected behaviours, where the cost of predicting an incorrect mode is minimised.
+Probabilistic and closest-mode evaluations provide complimentary measures that are more informative than either alone, and are analogous to precision and recall in binary classification.
+We argue that an effective predictor for interactive scenarios needs to optimise both measures, to demonstrate that it is able to closely capture distinct behaviour modes, while also accurately representing probabilities.
+This is a challenging task as different evaluation measures are supported by contradictory prediction strategies.
+Closest-mode evaluations (minADE/FDE/MR) favour diverse predictions, while probabilistic evaluations (predRMS, NLL) favour conservative predictions close to the mean of expected behaviours, where the cost of incorrect mode estimates is minimised (Figure~\ref{fig_eval_strategies}).
+Optimising both evaluation approaches together demonstrates accurate multi-modal prediction, and reduces the over-representation of unlikely predictions seen in Figure~\ref{fig_conflict_evaluations}.

-To that end, we present DiPA (Diverse and Probabilistically Accurate prediction) -- a method that achieves good scores on both closest-mode and probabilistic measures, by producing a diverse set of predictions with accurate mode probability estimates.
-We show that our method produces state-of-the-art predictions using minADE\,/\,minFDE\,/\,MR on INTERACTION, produces state-of-the-art predictions using predRMS\,/\,NLL on NGSIM~\cite{ngsim}, and improves over Multiple-Futures Prediction (MFP)~\cite{tang2019multiple} (and a variation thereof\footnote{In order to compare with MFP on INTERACTION, we modify it to operate on more varied road scenarios, where originally it has been developed for highway driving with NGSIM.
-See Section~\ref{app:mfp_revised}}) when using both minADE\,/\,minFDE\,/\,MR and predRMS\,/\,NLL together on NGSIM and INTERACTION.